 For current tuition and fee rates, please visit the UAF Financial Aid Office page.

 Fellowships and scholarships are exempt from F&A recovery.»

-First determine what travel expenses the granting agency will allow (travel costs to meetings and field sites), and then itemize the cost of each trip.
+First determine what travel expenses the granting agency will allow (travel costs to meetings, conferences, field sites or other project related travel), and then itemize the cost of each trip.
 Break down by location, per diem, ground transportation costs, number of participants, and number of trips.
 If you don't know the exact location of a planned meeting, a placeholder city should be used for budgeting purposes.